 - Annual coverage limit: $2,500, $5,000, $7,500, $10,000, $15,000, $20,000, Unlimited

-You can also choose the Companion Care Lite plan, which offers an annual deductible of $100, an 80% reimbursement rate, and a maximum reimbursement limit of $500 per incident with unlimited incidents per year.
+You can also choose the Basic Companion Care plan, which offers an annual deductible of $100, an 80% reimbursement rate, and a maximum reimbursement limit of $500 per incident with unlimited incidents per year.

 AKC requires a two-day waiting period from the start of your policy before you can file an accident claim and a 14-day waiting period for an illness claim.
 The company also requires a 180-day waiting period before you can file claims for IVDD and cruciate ligament-related conditions.